bzub/config-functions/vault/productionExample.md

 # Vault Configuration Function Production Example

-Creates Resource configs to deploy [Vault][vault] on Kubernetes, using the more advanced features of the Vault config function.
+Creates Resource configs to deploy [Vault][vault] on Kubernetes, using the [more advanced features](./README.md#function-features) of the Consul config function.
+All Secrets necessary are generated in-cluster via Jobs.

 ## Getting Started